geraldiner/dev-streams/README.md

 # Dev Streams

-A curated list of streams featuring live coding and development
+A curated list of streams featuring live coding and development.
+This was mostly just a test in accessing the new version of the Twitch API.

 **Link to project:** https://dev-streams.herokuapp.com

-## How It's Made:
+## How It's Made

 **Tech used:** HTML, CSS, TailwindCSS, JavaScript, React, Twitch API (`twitch` & `twitch-auth` npm modules)